Biodiversity

 A series of activities produced by NatureScot that help children and young people understand their responsibilities in outdoor environments.

-Author and illustrator Sally Anne Garland joins us courtesy of the Scottish Book trust to read her story ‘The Chalk Garden’ and teaches us how to draw some of the bugs we can see in our gardens.
+Author and illustrator Sally Anne Garland joins us to read her story ‘The Chalk Garden’ and teaches us how to draw some of the bugs we can see in our gardens.

-Author and Illustrator Mini Grey reads her book "The Last Wolf" courtesy of the Scottish Book Trust.
+Author and Illustrator Mini Grey reads her book "The Last Wolf", with resources to make a treehouse inspired by the story and grow trees from seed.

 To gain a deeper appreciation for nature and its rhythms through the seasons.